 This website may include links to third-party websites, plug-ins and applications.
 Clicking on those links or enabling those connections may allow third parties to collect or share data about you.
 We do not control these third-party websites and are not responsible for their privacy statements.
 When you leave our website, we encourage you to read the privacy notice of every website you visit.

 Personal data, or personal information, means any information about an individual from which that person can be identified.
 It does not include data where the identity has been removed (anonymous data).

 We may collect, use, store and transfer different kinds of personal data about you which we have grouped together follows:

 - Identity Data includes first name, maiden name, last name, username or similar identifier, marital status, title, date of birth and gender.

-- Transaction Data includes details about payments, details of products and services you have purchased from us, and information you directly provide with respect to requested services.
+- Transaction Data includes details about payments, details of services you have purchased from us, and information you directly provide with respect to requested services.

 - Technical Data includes internet protocol (IP) address, your login data, browser type and version, time zone setting and location, browser plug-in types and versions, operating system and platform and other technology on the devices you use to access this website.

 - Profile Data includes your username and password, purchases made by you, your interests, preferences, and feedback.